-The year prior to the Congress Way on to the Congress way and the Congress Consultation with all stakeholders (e.g. athletes, coaches, officials) about rule changes needed.
-The year December to 1 st March Rule proposals by National Federations and ICF Technical Committees.
+The year of the Congress The year prior to the Congress May to November Consultation with all stakeholders (e.g. athletes, coaches, officials) about rule changes needed.
+December to 1 st March Rule proposals by National Federations and ICF Technical Committees.
 March Analysis of all proposals by ICF Technical Committees.
-Congress First ICF Board of Directors meeting in March / April Vote of the sport rules [SR].
+First ICF Board of Directors meeting in March / April Vote of the sport rules [SR].
 Assessment of sport governance rules [CR] and principle rules [PR].
-The year of the Co At least three (3) months prior to the Congress Publication of the approved sport rules [SR] by the ICF Board of Directors.
+At least three (3) months prior to the Congress Publication of the approved sport rules [SR] by the ICF Board of Directors.
 Publication of the assessed sport governance rules [CR] and principle rules [PR].
 ICF Congress November / December Vote of the sport governance rules [CR].
 Vote of the main policies and directions concerning the principle rules [PR].
 Board of Directors meeting after the Congress November / December Vote of the principle rules [PR].
-1st January After the Congress Publication and application of the approved rule changes.
+1 st January After the Congress Publication and application of the approved rule changes.